BY DIANA RODRIGUEZ (everydayhealth.com)

 Your Diet and Your Health: Poor Diet, Poor Health

 Many foods have a huge impact on heart health.
-Research has long shown that fruits and vegetables and a diet rich in whole grains and low in saturated fats can help protect the body from heart disease and high blood pressure, while a diet high in saturated and trans fats without enough fruits and vegetables can actually cause those diseases.
+Research has long shown that eating healthy recipes containing fruits and vegetables and a diet rich in whole grains and low in saturated fats can help protect the body from heart disease and high blood pressure, while a diet high in saturated and trans fats without enough fruits and vegetables can actually cause those diseases.

 Even small diet deficiencies can have an enormously negative impact on your health.
 The most common health problem due to a lack of nutrients in the United States is iron deficiency, says Wolf.
 Menstruating women and girls need plenty of iron in their diets to replace what they lose each month during their periods.
 Iron is also an essential nutrient for infants, children, and growing teens.

 Another example is calcium, needed to keep bones strong and healthy, says Wolf.
 Without it, the body can develop osteoporosis, a health condition characterized by weak and brittle bones.